Balatro: Release

 In 2023, prior to release, the game became available as a demo.
 It was removed by LocalThunk on January 1, 2024, and was brought back on January 25, with the new version containing 40 new Jokers, new bosses, and booster packs.
 The new version was uploaded alongside a new trailer and a release date for the full version of the game, February 20, 2024.
 In April 2024, the game was made easier with an experimental balance patch, 1.0.1c.

 Shortly after the game's release, Balatros PEGI rating was changed from 3+ to 18+ for "prominent gambling imagery" due to PEGI's strict rules on portraying gambling, causing the game to be temporarily removed from sale in certain territories.
 Publisher Playstack stated that they had discussed the game's content with PEGI prior to release (causing its initial 18+ rating to be lowered to 3+) and that, while being based on poker, the game does not portray any form of gambling, and intended to appeal the re-rating.
-LocalThunk criticised the rating change saying, "Maybe I should add microtransactions/loot boxes/real gambling to lower that rating to 3+ like EA Sports FC".
-The rating was successfully appealed in February 2025, and along with Luck be a Landlord, Balatro was reclassified with a 12+ rating, recognizing that the fantasy elements of the game distinguished it from gambling.
+LocalThunk criticised the rating change posting on X "Since PEGI gave us an 18+ rating for having evil playing cards maybe I should add microtransactions/loot boxes/real gambling to lower that rating to 3+ like EA Sports FC".
+The rating reprisal was successfully appealed in February 2025, and along with Luck be a Landlord, Balatro was reclassified with a 12+ rating, recognizing that the fantasy elements of the game distinguished it from gambling.
 PEGI has stated they will introduce more granular classification rules for future games involving gambling-like elements.
 After YouTube changed its policies in March 2025, many Balatro videos were marked as 18+ for "depictions or promotions of online casino sites or apps," blocking these videos from child YouTube accounts.